Consider setting the Fetch Size when extracting data from large datasets

 / DELETE

-SQL actions, make sure that all relevant database indexes exist.
+SQL actions, make sure that all relevant database indexes exist in the destination table.

-Snowflake and Redshift are columnar databases (optimized for data retrieval operations), so loading data into them using DML statements (INSERT
+Snowflake, Redshift and other cloud data warehouses supported by Etlworks are columnar databases optimized for data retrieval operations, so loading data using per-record DML statements (INSERT

 / UPDATE